Sanjay Bhalla

-Vice Admiral Sanjay Bhalla, AVSM, NM is a serving Flag officer in the Indian Navy.
-He currently serves as Flag Officer Commanding-in-Chief Eastern Naval Command.
-He previously served as the Chief of Personnel and as the Flag Officer Commanding Eastern Fleet.
+Vice Admiral Sanjay Bhalla, AVSM, NM is a serving flag officer in the Indian Navy.
+He currently serves as Flag Officer Commanding-in-Chief, Eastern Naval Command.
+He earlier served as the Chief of Personnel and as the Flag Officer Commanding Eastern Fleet.

+Early life and education

+He is an alumnus of Guru Nanak Public School, Chandigarh and Government Post Graduate College, Sector 11, Chandigarh.
+He is also an alumnus of the Defence Services Staff College, Wellington, the Naval War College, Goa and the Royal College of Defence Studies, London.
+The flag officer holds a MPhil degree in Defence and Strategic Studies, Masters in International Security and Strategic Studies from the King's College, London and MSc (Telecom) from CUSAT.